rickrodness/CSE-110-Lab-1/index.md

 ## My Academic and Research Interests

-Currently, as an undergraduate researcher, my focus is on **Neural Radiance Fields (NeRF)** and **Gaussian Splatting** for advanced view synthesis.
-My focus is on implementing these popular differentiable rendering algorithms using **Slang**.
-Slang is a new GPU programming language developed by NVIDIA that supports automatic differentiation and a user-friendly interface, we are testing it on these algorithms to see if we can make them more efficient and accessible.
+Currently, as an undergraduate researcher, I am deeply involved with **Neural Radiance Fields** (NeRF) and **Gaussian Splatting** for advanced view synthesis.
+I am working on implementing these differentiable rendering algorithms using **Slang**, a new GPU programming language developed by NVIDIA.
+Slang is designed to support automatic differentiation and offers a user-friendly interface, making it an ideal tool for our research.
+Our goal is to test these algorithms with Slang to enhance their efficiency and accessibility.

 ```python
 # Example of a simple Python code snippet